 Applicants to the combined MDCM & PhD program are required have TWO (2) letters of reference submitted from individuals who have acted as mentors/supervisors for the applicant’s research activities.
 The reference letters should address the applicant's:

 Category code : MD-ROQ-C

 A candidate is eligible to apply in this category if he or she (a) is a citizen or permanent resident of Canada, (b) can establish Quebec residency by the appropriate deadline, (c) will have obtained, by July 31 of the entering year of medicine, a diploma of collegial studies (DEC) from Québec in an approved program and (d) adheres to all other program requirements.

 Applicants are required to submit a Curriculum vitae and Personal Narrative (CVPN) and a List of Verifiers (VERL) who can attest to the veracity of the entries in the CV.

 Instructions for the CVPN and VERL can be downloaded here:

 Academic records from every post-secondary institution (including exchange or study-abroad sessions) are required as part of the supporting documents of your application.
 Unofficial copies can be uploaded via your Minerva account (see below).
-Official copies need only be sent if requested.
+Official copies need only to be sent if requested.
 The list of institutions that appear on your checklist are populated by the name of institutions in your application (step 1).
-Be sure to include all institutions attended.
+Be sure to indicate all institutions attended.